📝 Templates

 // Outputs a template to the provided buffer using the provided template,

-// template name, and binded data
+// template name, and bound data

 Render(io.Writer, string, interface{}, ...string) error